 By Bill Lewellis

-[This is a slight revision of a column published in The Morning Call in 2007.]
+[This is a revision of a column published in The Morning Call in 2006.]

 Near the southern end of the Northeast Extension of the Pennsylvania Turnpike, when New Jersey by way of the Walt Whitman Bridge is my destination, I listen to a Philadelphia radio station at 2, 12, 22, 32, 42 and 52 minutes after the hour.
 KYW promotes this minute as Traffic on the Twos.
 Listening helps me determine whether the Schuylkill Expressway or the Blue Route and I-95 North might be the better, or at least the less harrowing, way to my destination.